- 1: Our Divided Courts

 chief Washington correspondent and author, “Confirmation Bias”

-In this divisive climate, will the frequency of 5-4 decisions by the Supreme Court increase, as Justice Ruth Bader Ginsburg suggested in June 2019?
-Will rulings follow the predictable blocs of liberal and conservative justices, strongly associated with the party of the president who appointed them?
+In this divisive climate, will major rulings follow the predictable blocs of liberal and conservative justices, strongly associated with the party of the president who appointed them?
 How will this affect public confidence in the court, or at least support of “the way the Supreme Court is handling its job”, as measured by Gallup?
-As of October 2019 public approval broke down sharply along party lines (73% by Republicans and 38% by Democrats).
+Strikingly, the court’s approval rating is now the lowest on record.

-All of these concerns have direct impact on the Court’s jurisprudence regarding key issues of the day: health care access, voting rights, immigration, environmental protection, abortion, the power of labor unions, LGBT rights and an issue that has recently come to the fore: compliance with subpoenas.
+All of these concerns have direct impact on the Court’s jurisprudence regarding key issues of the day: abortion, other health care access, voting rights, immigration, environmental protection, the power of labor unions, LGBT rights and an issue that has recently come to the fore: compliance with subpoenas.

 I just thought that was an immoral, gross abuse of power that should never happen again.”